 Geny Motion helps us to develop and test applications in a faster and safer environment and it uses OpenGL which helps applications to run efficiently.

 Using this framework, users with no coding skills can build applications and web apps and also, it uses a drag and drop interface to create applications.

-In this Android Tutorial, we have discussed various types of applications which can be created using Android development which helps to save time and energy.
+In this Android tutorial, we have discussed various types of applications that can be created using Android development which helps to save time and energy.
 Various types of applications are Music, Lifestyle, Social Media, Navigation, Finance, Weather, Travel etc.